silveriac/BaSP-B2022-Etapa1S2-EricS/README.md

 # TrackGenix

- ## TrackGenix is an efficiency and time management app, used to track your work team on multiple projects. <br/>
+ ## TrackGenix is an efficiency and time management app, used to track your work team on multiple projects. <br/><br/>

  This is the landing page for the app <br/><br/>
+ The page is responsive and has 3 different versions:<br/>
+ Mobile version: up to 480 pixels wide<br/>
+ Tablet version: up to 1024 pixels wide<br/>
+Desktop version: 1024 and up<br/><br/>
   ### How to use<br/>
  Open index.html (right click > open with > your browser) <br/>